ues-io/uesio/README.md

 2. Build with watcher

-On the frontend, the `source map` is enabled in webpack on `dev` mode.
-As an example, while developping you want to rebuilt on saving with the source map in the brower :
+On the frontend, the `source map` is enabled in webpack in `dev` mode.
+As an example, while developping you might want to rebuilt on saving with the source map in the browser :

 ```
 cd ./libs/uesioapps/uesio && ../../../apps/cli/run/run pack --develop
 ```

-2. Build a dedicated app
+3. Build a dedicated app (without source map and without watcher)

 ```
 nx run uesioapps-crm:build